open-telemetry/oteps/text/0156-columnar-encoding.md

 > An update of this section will be provided soon.
 However, the results are summarized at the beginning of this
 > document in the [validation](#validation) section.

-This section compares the performance of the OTLP protocol with the OTLP Arrow extension for sending batches of telemetry data.
+This section compares the performance of the OTLP protocol with the OTel Arrow extension for sending batches of telemetry data.
 The main metrics compared are:

 - The size of the batches once compressed to evaluate the bandwidth gain.